makudesu/flask-thesis/doc/source/Chapter I.rst

 Chapter I. THE PROBLEM AND ITS BACKGROUND
 =========================================

     Today, computers and the Internet, has become an important element in the life of people around the world.

     The young generation use those technological advances at incredibly faster and more successful rate than the previous generations.
-One of the main reasons, is that they where born in the present world where the world's most vast information library is available for free anywhere anytime.
+One of the main reasons, is that they were born in the present world where the world's most vast information library is available for free anywhere any time.
 We call it the internet.
 The internet is not just the web.

     According to Wikipedia:

     *The Internet is the global system of interconnected mainframe, personal, and wireless computer networks that use the Internet protocol suite (TCP/IP) to link billions of devices worldwide.
-It is a network of networks that consists of millions of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies.*
+It is a network of computers that consist of millions of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies.*

     From Wikipedia:

-    *The Internet carries an extensive range of information resources and services, such as the inter-linked hypertext documents and applications of the World Wide Web (WWW), electronic mail, Usenet newsgroups, telephony, and peer-to-peer networks for file sharing.*
+    *The Internet carries an extensive range of information resources and services, such as the inter-linked hypertext documents and applications of the World Wide Web (WWW), electronic mail, Usenet newsgroups, telephony, and peer-to-peer networks for file-sharing.*

-    The web is just a part of the internet, email is just a part of the internet, p2p networks is just a part of the internet, cloud computing etc.
+    The web is just a part of the internet, email is just a part of the internet, p2p networks is just a part of the internet, cloud computing, etc.

-    Now let's talk about cloud computing.
+    Now let's discuss cloud computing.

     Another from Wikipedia:

     *Cloud computing, also on-demand computing, is a kind of Internet-based computing that provides shared processing resources and data to computers and other devices on demand.
-It is a model for enabling ubiquitous, on-demand access to a shared pool of configurable computing resources*
+It is a model for enabling ubiquitous, on-demand access to a shared pool of configurable computing resources.*

-    Basically it's a shared Infrastructure/Application/Platform slash resources.
+    Basically it’s a shared Infrastructure/Application/Platform slash resources.

     Another from Wikipedia: